michhar/michhar.github.io/docs/convolutional-in-layers-and-sequences.md

 4. Max pooling layer
 5. Fully connected or dense layer with 10 outputs and softmax activation (to get probabilities)

-A convolutional layer creates the first feature map (using a _filter_ or _kernel_, which I like to refer to it as a "flashlight", shinning on the image and stepping through with a sliding window of 1 unit, that's a _stride_ of 1, by the way).
-A good reference for this is in the CNTK tutorial at this [Ref](https://cntk.ai/pythondocs/CNTK_103D_MNIST_ConvolutionalNeuralNetwork.html#Convolution-Layer).
+A convolutional layer creates a feature map (using a _filter_ or _kernel_, which I like to refer to as a "flashlight", shinning on the image and stepping through with a sliding window of 1 unit, that's a _stride_ of 1, by the way).
+A good reference for this is in the CNTK [Tutorial](https://cntk.ai/pythondocs/CNTK_103D_MNIST_ConvolutionalNeuralNetwork.html#Convolution-Layer).

-A pooling layer is a way to subsample an input feature map, or output from the convolutional layer that has gone ahead processed (extracted salient features from) an image in our case.
+A pooling layer is a way to subsample an input feature map, or output from the convolutional layer that has already done the processing (extracted salient features from) an image in our case.
+Remember, the power of a convolutional layer is that we don't have to do much upfront raw image processing.
+The layer(s) will subsequently find the most salient features for us.

-> Note: Sometimes another fully connected (dense) layer with, say, ReLU activation, is added right before the final fully connected layer and Dropout layers may be added after the convolutional layers (or pooling) or right before a dense layer to decrease parameter space to help prevent overfitting.

-In this post you will find ConvNets defined for four frameworks with adpations to create a good comparison.
-Please leave comments as needed.
+In this post you will find ConvNets defined for four frameworks with adaptations to create easier comparisons (please leave comments as needed).
 The full example code can be found as a Jupyter notebook - [Ref](https://github.com/michhar/python-jupyter-notebooks/blob/master/multi_framework/ConvNet_Comparisons.ipynb).

 ### Keras